briancrink/dotfiles/.setup/readme.md

-# Setting up a New Mac
+# Setting up a New Machine

 ## Steps